tromey/emacs-ffi/README.md

 * `(ffi-get-c-string POINTER)`.
 Assume the pointer points to a C string, and return a Lisp string with those contents.

+* `(ffi-make-c-string STRING)`.
+Allocate a C string with the same contents as the given Lisp string.
+The memory for the C string will automatically be freed by the GC.

 * `(define-ffi-struct NAME &rest SLOT...)`.
 A limited form of `cl-defstruct` that works on foreign objects.
 This defines a new foreign structure type named NAME.
 Each SLOT is of the form